ministryofjustice/staff-device-dhcp-server/README.md

     WARNING: No targets were specified, so 0 hosts scanned.
     Nmap done: 0 IP addresses (0 hosts up) scanned in 0.53 seconds
   ```

-## ISC Kea version

-At the time of writing, the stable release for ISC Kea is [version 1.8.x](https://cloudsmith.io/~isc/repos/kea-1-8/packages/).

-## ISC Kea High Availability

-Kea is configured to run in [hot-standby mode](https://kea.readthedocs.io/en/kea-1.8.1/arm/hooks.html#hot-standby-configuration).
-Further detail of the design can be found [here](./documentation/high-availability.md).

 ## Monitoring